Carry Trade Strategy — What Is It? (Backtest)

 Carry trade strategy (backtest and example)

 A carry trade is a type of strategy that doesn’t really resonate with us.
 The reason is simple: it’s too “complicated” and involves too much leverage for our liking.
 You are exposed to crash risk.
-Furthermore, we want to have as little as possible to do with forex (we explained why we avoid forex).
+Furthermore, we want as little as possible to do with forex (we explained why we avoid forex).

 Example of a negatively skewed distribution: